sonamyadav6942/React_Practice/README.md

 # React_Practice

-Welcome to **React_Daily**!
+Welcome to **React_Practice**!
 This is my personal project where I document my journey and progress while learning and working with React.js.
-Here, you’ll find daily challenges, projects, and updates as I enhance my React skills.
+Here, you’ll find challenges, projects, and updates as I enhance my React skills.

 ## What is React_Practice?

-React_Practice is a project where I post daily updates on my React learning journey.
+React_Practice is a project where I post updates on my React learning journey.
 Each update includes new challenges, solutions, and projects that I work on to improve my React skills.